 With more than 30 years of leadership experience in building high-performance teams and developing innovative solutions, Mr. Davenport is an accomplished leader and strategist in the public education sector.
 His vision and expertise provide a strong basis for the growth and leadership that builds organizational success.
 Mr. Davenport has a proven track record of greatly enhancing organizations’ operational performance and leading dynamic teams with an emphasis on developing people, creating exceptional operating efficiencies, establishing a profitable growth culture, and driving innovation.

 Davenport currently serves as Chief Development Officer responsible for Business Development, Marketing and Acquisition activities.

-Prior to Springboard, Mr. Davenport’s was the CEO of Source4teachers/Mission One that was recognized as the 7th fastest growing U.S. Staffing Firms by Staffing Industry Analysts’ (SIA) in 2016.
+Prior to Springboard, Mr. Davenport was the CEO of Source4teachers/Mission One which was recognized as the 7th fastest growing U.S. Staffing Firms by Staffing Industry Analysts’ (SIA) in 2016.
 Source4Teachers was the only company on the list serving the education industry.
 Additionally, during Mr. Davenport’s tenure as CEO, the company was recognized as one of Forbes Magazine’s Best Large Employers of 2017 as well as earned a place on Inc. Magazine’s 5000 fastest-growing U.S. companies.